What you can do at the Swan

 Acting

-presenting a diverse range of high quality plays to entertain our
+We present a diverse range of high quality plays.
+In order to

 Directing

-Our directors know their plays inside out.
-They guide our
+Our directors know their plays and they guide actors, help with

-engineers turn this vision into reality.
-With 3 rehearsals a
+turn this vision into reality.
+We rehearse three nights a

 Stage Management

-The stage management team are the organizers who ensure a
+The stage management team are responsible for making sure a

 production runs smoothly.
-A good stage manager must be calm in a
+A stage manager needs to be flexible and

-problems.
-You must be versatile and have a working knowledge of all
+have a working knowledge of all departments including technical,

 Set Design